• Skip to primary navigation

 You can use chunks of any side, as we are going to roughly chop them with the knife to give an uneven look.
 Just do not use TVP mince instead, as they will not look like pieces of actual fat.
 You can purchase them online or in health shops.

 Beetroot.
 Cooked and preferably not preserved in vinegar.
-Mainly for color.
+Mainly for colour.

 Tapioca Flour (or starch) and Potato Starch.
 They both deliver an extra chewy texture.
 Highly recommended to use both if you have, otherwise use only one.